 There are two main avenues to go down as a bettor wondering how to bet on sports in Canada.
 The first is the national PRO-Line betting, which is a popular past-time for many Canadians who are yet to move onto online sportsbook betting.

-While the latter is far more popular and generally a better option to bettors in the country, the fact certain areas of the country are so cut off from society means they are late to adapt to new trends.
+While the latter is far more popular and generally a better option to bettors in the country, the fact that certain areas of the country are so cut off from society means they are late to adapt to new trends.
 As such, it’s allowed PRO-Line betting to maintain popularity among the population and still functions as one of the premier sports betting options, even though online sports betting providers are significantly better in almost all aspects of the service they provide.

-The second option is to choose from one of the many recommended sportsbooks available to Canadians online.
+he second option is to choose from one of the many recommended sportsbooks available to Canadians online.
 Online sportsbooks are rigorously regulated and ensure a safe and convenient betting experience for users.

 Types of sports bets